-Jo Anderson, Jr. of the Collaborative Leadership Consulting Group, whose prior career included service as the Executive Director of the Illinois branch of the National Education Association and as an advisor to Secretary of Education Arne Duncan, presented his vision of the evolution of teacher unionism.
-Through an article he shared with the Commission6 and his presentation at a Commission hearing, Mr. Anderson described the movement's origin in an industrial model that limited the scope of collective bargaining to "bread and butter, and security issues such as fair treatment and just cause."
+Jo Anderson, Jr. of the Collaborative Leadership Consulting Group and former Executive Director of the Illinois branch of the National Education Association and former advisor to Secretary of Education Arne Duncan, presented his vision of the evolution of teacher unionism.
+He described the movement's origin in an industrial model that limited the scope of collective bargaining to "bread and butter, and security issues such as fair treatment and just cause."
 This model confined teacher voice in education policy decision making, depriving teachers of career fulfillment and students of much of teachers' professional knowledge and skill.